anwarghammam/CIS580/README.md

 ## How to Install

-This project is built based on basically three technologies described as follows:
+This project is built based on basically two technologies described as follows:
 * Python
 * Angular